pyeventsourcing/eventsourcing/README.md

     * Method to get single domain event for given event ID

-    * Method to get all domain events for given entity ID, from given version of the entity (forthcoming)

-    * Method to get all domain events for given entity ID, until given time (forthcoming)

-    * Method to delete all domain events for given domain entity ID (forthcoming)

-    * Method to get all domain events in the order they occurred (forthcoming)

 * Concrete stored event repository classes

     * Stored event repository using simple Python objects (non-persistent)